Composable research platform Open-source distribution planned

 Open Source

 OneSciencePlace is built on open-source software and open standards.
 Core components of the platform are available in public repositories and are actively maintained within their respective communities.
-The integrated distribution and orchestration layer that ties these components together is currently maintained as a managed release.
-This ensures stability, security, and coordinated versioning across the platform.
+The integrated distribution is currently managed as a coordinated release, with broader public release work underway.

 In alignment with NSF CSSI objectives, we are working toward a structured public release of the unified distribution.
 Release milestones are tied to funded development phases and institutional partnerships.
-If you would like to get in early collaboration or access to source code, you should contact us.
+If you would like to collaborate early or access the source code, please contact us.